miohtama/advanced-fungible/README.md

   Maybe this was simplification or oversight in the original design decisions, but means anything NEAR is not useful for any serious smart contract development.

+- These is zero information how to set up repeatable local net for integration testing

 - `create-near-app` is hardcoded for a single contract, both JavaScript codebase and Rust codebase.

 - Rust unit tests cannot test contract interactions.